One could point to any number of impressive techniques used in David Fincher movies, but perhaps one of the most important is his movie color palette.

 David Fincher movies want to get at the heart of what makes reality tick.
 How human and environmental forces compliment and antagonize one another.

-Watch: How to Use Movie Color Palettes Like David Fincher
+How to Use Movie Color Palettes Like David Fincher

-Complementary movie color palette
+Complementary movie color palettes

 Conflict is at the heart of any story, but in David Fincher films the idea of conflict is something more complex and unexpected.